Dementia

 • Get individual or family counseling.

-• Talk to a member of your spiritual community or another person who can help you with your spiritual needs.
+• Talk with a member of your spiritual community or another person who can help you with your spiritual needs.

 • Stay active and involved.
 Volunteer, exercise and participate in activities for people with memory loss.